Loading NuWatt Energy...

 MACRS depreciation requires taxable income to be effective — the deduction is only valuable if you have income to offset.
 Different business structures benefit in different ways.

-MACRS deductions flow to Schedule C. Effective if the owner has significant business income.
-Limited by passive activity rules if solar is a separate activity.
+MACRS flows to Schedule C and offsets NJ Gross Income Tax through the personal return.
+Effective where the owner has significant business income; limited by passive-activity rules if the solar is a separate activity.

 Let us walk through a real-world example of a 200 kW commercial solar system on a warehouse rooftop in Edison, New Jersey.
 This shows how MACRS, ITC, and NJ-specific benefits stack together to create one of the best commercial solar ROIs in the country.